awsdocs/amazon-ec2-user-guide/doc_source/create-instance-store-ami.md

    [ec2-user ~]$ ec2-upload-bundle -b my-s3-bucket/bundle_folder/bundle_name -m /tmp/image.manifest.xml -a your_access_key_id -s your_secret_access_key
    ```
 **Important**
-To register your AMI in a region other than US East \(N\.
-Virginia\), you must specify both the target region with the `--region` option and a bucket path that already exists in the target region or a unique bucket path that can be created in the target region\.
+To register your AMI in a Region other than US East \(N\.
+Virginia\), you must specify both the target Region with the `--region` option and a bucket path that already exists in the target Region or a unique bucket path that can be created in the target Region\.

 1. \(Optional\) After the bundle is uploaded to Amazon S3, you can remove the bundle from the `/tmp` directory on the instance using the following rm command: